EigenX/style/README.md

 ![Branching Strategy Overview](./assets/branching.png)

 **Branches:**
 - `master`/`release`: This is the live or production version of the code.
+The single source of truth for the most up-to-date code.
 - `dev`/`staging`: This is the staging version of the code.
 Testing of new features should be done here prior to a release to `master`/`release` branch.
 - `feature`: This branch should be where development takes place.
 Branch can be for individual developers or issues/bugs/features.
 Sometimes if the feature is big there will have to be subbranches merging into this.
 Naming isn't as important as long as the `pull request` to `dev`/`staging` includes the appropriate ticket number.